The seven survival options for the targets in a shooting rampage:

 • If hiding in a first-floor room, barricade the door and escape through a window.
 If necessary, smash it open with whatever is available.

-• As a last resort, attack the shooter with utmost, do-or-die ferocity - preferably as a group.
+• Or... attack the shooter with utmost, do-or-die ferocity - preferably as a group.
 Use your bare hands or whatever is available.
 See improvised weapons.

-• When the police arrive, stay calm, keep quiet, and keep your hands visible.
+• When the police arrive, stay calm, keep quiet, and keep your hands visible - best held high with palms forward - showing your "surrender."

 Rampage shooters – whether in schools, shopping malls, a workplace, movie theater, or outdoors – usually display the same Shooting Rampage Early-Warning-Signs described in Workplace Safety - Risks & Remedies.